MoniPar/quiz/README.md

 **Quiz Page**

 1 keyboard issue - Focusable elements should have interactive semantics.
 ***The element mentioned here is the `quiz` div.
-This was chosen to be the focusable element in order to get the tab focus back on the displayed exhibit after clicking the 'next' or 'previous' button.
+This was chosen to be the focusable element in order to get the tab focus back on the displayed exhibit after clicking the Next or Previous button.***

 ### Edge DevTools Lighthouse